wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/use-cases/monitoring-configuration-changes.rst

 Visualize the alert
 -------------------

-Navigate to **Modules > Integrity monitoring** on the Wazuh dashboard to view the alert generated when the FIM module detects modification of the configuration file.
+Navigate to **File integrity monitoring** on the Wazuh dashboard to view the alert generated when the FIM module detects modification of the configuration file.

 .. thumbnail:: /images/manual/fim/modification-of-the-configuration-file.png
   :title: Modification of the configuration file